jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

     - [ ] README.MD in some folders / "Sub-Projects" folder?
 - [ ] Interesting phrase for strategy?
     - [ ] You might for instance choose to only cover a general view on a topic instead of working out the exact details of a concept.

-- [ ] Planning docs: Removing (totally) out-of-scope topics to Archive.
+- [ ] Planning docs: Moving (totally) out-of-scope topics to Archive.

 ### Postponed